jm1021/churchofjesuschrist/_posts/2024-10-20-jesus_visits.md

 To stop the chaos, it seemed it would take an extreme amount of time and effort, taking away from our ability to enjoy or accomplish other things.
 Then my wife said, **"Let's start by filling up the greenery can every week."** We still have a ways to go, but on Saturday, October 19th, 2024, I see hope for the area around the pool again.
 The removal of years of neglect has started to make progress, and now we are starting to reimagine what could be.

 Sometimes in the gospel, I have felt that entropy or energy loss.
-Over the years, in my family, we put routines in place that have helped **fill our lives** as well as combat **spiritual entropy.**.
+Over the years, in my family, we put routines in place that have helped **fill our lives** as well as combat **spiritual entropy**.

-1. Many years ago, early in our marriage, perhaps it was my wife again, we decided to **read scriptures every night @8:45pm**.
-We don't recoall the date but we do know that Shay has had regular scriptues his entire life.
+1. Many years ago, early in our marriage, perhaps it was my wife again, we decided to **read scriptures every night at 8:45 PM**.
+We don't recall the exact date, but we do know that Shay has had regular scriptures his entire life.
-2. Tiernan blessed us when he returned from his mission, he got out of the habit of **butts on bed** prayers to **knee** prayers.
+2. Tiernan blessed us when he returned from his mission; he got out of the habit of **butts on bed** prayers to **knee** prayers.
 3. At some point, I started a **personal prayer** habit when entering my car, followed by **silence and pondering** as I drive to work.
 4. Reflecting on the recent Conference weekend, **this is an event that I try to never interrupt**.
-In my mind, I try to treat it like is the **big game**.
+In my mind, I try to treat it like the **big game**.
 I now look forward to it months in advance.
-5. Church and Sacrament Meeting are my weekly **tune up**.
-This habit started as a 15 year old.
-Talking aoubt Church with my wife is a big part of our Sunday tradition.
+5. Church and Sacrament Meeting are my weekly **tune-up**.
+This habit started when I was 15 years old.
+Talking about Church with my wife is a big part of our Sunday tradition.

-These are my proverbial actions to "fill up the greenery can".
+These are my proverbial actions to "fill up the greenery can."
 In a more doctrinal evaluation, these elements are my repentance or turning toward Jesus Christ.

 ![Christ Visits Americas][{{site.baseurl}}/images/greenery_can.png]

 ## Praise to the Lord

-In all things we should praise Jesus Christ for the beauties we find in life and a plan that enables us to be imperfect.
+In all things, we should praise Jesus Christ for the beauties we find in life and a plan that enables us to be imperfect.
 Today, I would like to consider the concept of filling our proverbial greenery can in manageable chunks.

 Let's look at the scriptures from the ministry of Jesus to the Nephites.
 These passages provide profound insights and guidance that can help us incrementally work towards receiving the Savior's blessings in our lives.
 Though some of these key points may seem challenging or distant at first, by applying them step by step, we can achieve significant spiritual growth and accomplishment in our mortal lives.